ThatOneDevGuy/guidance_instructor/README.md

 - guidance is a library for restricting LLM outputs based on regular expressions and context free grammars.
 - pydantic is an OpenAPI-friendly library for defining data classes with strong typing and validation.

+This aims to provide similar functionality to [jnxl/instructor](https://github.com/jxnl/instructor). jnxl/instructor only works with OpenAI's API.
+This works with any guidance-compatible model, including all popular open source models.

+There are a few differences between this repo and jnxl/instructor:
+- The invocation is different. jnxl/instructor's API is highly coupled with OpenAI's API. this repo's API is coupled with guidance's API.
+- This repo doesn't support LLM validators or intelligent-retry-on-failure.
+If it turns out to be important, I can add this.
+- This repo supports per-field instructions for the LLM.
+The instructions are given to the LLM when generating each field.
+- This repo does not have built-in support for fine-tuning. jnxl/instructor is able to do this because it's coupled with OpenAI's APIs, which provide a standard way to fine-tune.
+For the sake of keeping things clean, I'd prefer to keep fine-tuning workflows separate from this repo.

 # Example
 ```python
 from enum import Enum